population-research/uganda-covid/response/wber_response.md

 in agricultural production from the 2019/20 UNPS data?
 At the least, I’d like to see the authors justify making this variable dynamic in more specific detail.

-    **Response:** To address the issues of interpretation, we now provide separate results for households that were in agriculture or those that were not in agriculture before Covid (the two left columns of Figure TK).
+    **Response:** To address this, we now use two different approaches.
+    First, we present results separately for households that were in agriculture and those that were not in agriculture before Covid.
-    With the move to using all survey rounds, we also show the results equivalent to the original table, where we interact agricultural status in prior round with survey indicators (in effect allowing households to change status).
+    Second, we show the results equivalent to the original table but with all survey rounds, interacting households' agricultural status in the prior round with survey indicators (in effect, allowing households to change status).
     We discuss the updated results in the Agricultural vs. Non-Agricultural Households section.